Hua-Zhou/Hua-Zhou.github.io/teaching/st758-2014fall/syllabus.md

 ### Exam

-There will be a final exam (in-room or take-home) which involves computation and will carry twice the weight of a homework assignment.
+There will be a final exam (in-class or take-home) that involves computation and will carry twice the weight of a homework assignment.

 ### Final Grade